Getting married in East Africa presents a number of advantages:

 • Copies of passports for bride and groom.

 • Details of profession of bride, groom and parents from both sides.

-• Documents of eligibility from their local parish (should one of them be a divorcee a copy of the DECREE ABSOLUTE is required).
+• Documents of eligibility from their local parish or lawyer (should one of them be a divorcee a copy of the DECREE ABSOLUTE is required).